 Juvenile & Family Court Division

-Significant changes are currently impacting all our lives because of the COVID-19 outbreak. in order to keep the safety and health of your family and Jefferson County citizens in the forefront of our thoughts, and in light of the recommendations of the CDC, Governor Inslee, county administration and the local public health department, we will be modifying our practices in the following ways:
+Significant changes are currently impacting all our lives because of the COVID-19 outbreak. in order to keep the safety and health of your family and Jefferson County citizens at the forefront of our thoughts, and in light of the recommendations of the CDC, requirements implemented by Governor Inslee, county administration, and the local public health department, we will be modifying our practices in the following ways:

-- Youth will not be required to report in person to their Juvenile Probation Counselor (JPC) until further notice.
-Your child’s JPC will be in touch with your child by telephone or text and arrange an electronic reporting schedule.
+- Youth will now report in person to their Juvenile Probation Counselor (JPC).
+This reporting can be done through home visits, Courthouse County Park visits, or scheduled courthouse visits.
+Your child’s JPC will be in touch with your child by telephone or text and arrange a reporting schedule.

-- JPC will discuss with you how we can continue to support certain service needs your child may have, such as treatment, counseling, drug testing, and so on.
-This will largely depend upon the policies of our various service providers throughout the county.
-We will keep you up to date about this issue.
+- Our JPC(s) will discuss with you how we can continue to support certain service needs your child may have, such as treatment, counseling, drug testing, and so on.

 - We will be available by telephone to discuss any issues related to your child’s case plan.
 Additionally, if you have questions about situations that might come up during this time involving the behavior of your child, we are available to talk those through with you!